Skip to main content

 How many guests?

-If the invitations are handed out in school, most preschools require the entire class be invited.
+If the invitations are handed out in school, most preschools require the entire class to be invited.
 Of course, it is tempting to include your child’s whole class.
-At this young age, large parties can be overwhelming for the guest of honor, and three-year-olds won’t remember what party they were invited to, anyway.
+At this young age, large parties can be overwhelming for the guest of honor, and 3-year-olds won’t remember what party they were invited to, anyway.

 A better idea is to keep the guest list small and include the children your little one plays with on a regular basis.
 If you invite all the kids from school, playgroup, soccer, and dance, the birthday party will most certainly get a little wild and pricey.
 Five to eight is an ideal number of invites.
 Ten should be the max at this age.